Care guide

 Cleaning

-Garments from the 1950s to 1970s tend to be more robust, often made with cotton blends, nylon, or polyester.
-Natural fabrics can usually be hand washed in cool water using a mild, non-bio detergent.
-Rinse thoroughly, reshape gently, and allow to air dry — either flat or on a padded hanger.
-Synthetic fabrics (post-1960s) can sometimes be machine washed on a delicate cycle.
+• 1950s–1970s pieces: More robust fabrics such as cotton blends, nylon, and polyester can usually be hand washed in cool water with a mild non-bio detergent.
+Rinse thoroughly, reshape, and air-dry flat or on padded hangers.
+Some synthetics (post-1960s) can be machine washed on a delicate cycle.

 Stain Removal